est2mzd/UdaCity_CppPro05/README.md

 # Project Specifications

-## Criteria 1 : A README with instructions is included with the project
+## Criteria 1-1 (required) : A README with instructions is included with the project
 - instructions for building/running the project.

 ### Dependencies for Running Locally